With any luck, I’ll soon have enough toothache material for a Broadway show starring Joan Rivers and Miss Piggy!

 Well….What am I supposed to do now?
 Don’t think that just because we’re homeopaths that we don’t get scared!
 My confidence level drops to zero when I get a toothache!
 I thought and I thought.
 What did I take the last time?
 I remembered when Causticum saved me from another horrible infection that was on the Upper Left Side about 2 years ago, so I decided to try Causticum.

 I couldn’t believe it!
 I took one dose of Causticum 200C and three hours later I was eating breakfast with no sign of an infection at all, and I never needed to repeat it, there was never a recurrence, which suggests that it really was caused by the dental office–meaning, of recent origin–not a chronic state or the results would not have been so swift and final!
 Amazing!
-This inevitably would have been a case for antibiotics and all the suffering and expense that goes with it; such suffering that I can’t even take antibiotics anymore, they cause such digestive distress–the days of Penicillin are over, folks!
+This inevitably would have been a case for antibiotics and all the suffering and expense that goes with it; such suffering that I can’t even take antibiotics anymore, they cause such digestive distress—the days of Penicillin are over, folks!
 I tried to take Penicillin two years ago for an infection and it did nothing!
-“No wonder it’s so cheap,” I thought, “$4 a bottle!”
-I then paid, get this, $100.00 a bottle for Amoxicillin, which immediately gave me a stomach ache, so that was the end of that, and luckily, after studying the Teeth and Mouth chapters of the Repertory, I came up with Nitric acid, which worked in 20 minutes, and that was the most serious dental infection I ever had, the whole left side of the roof of my mouth was swollen with an abscess, and the Repertory rubric I used, in case anybody’s wondering, was: Mouth, swelling, gums, gums between cheeks and teeth–nitricum acidum, the only remedy–that made it easy!
+“No wonder it’s so cheap,” I thought. “$4 a bottle!?
+No way!!!!”
+I then paid $100.00 a bottle for Amoxicillin, which immediately gave me a stomach ache, so that was the end of that, and luckily, after studying the Teeth and Mouth chapters in the Repertory, I came up with Nitric acid, which worked in 20 minutes, and that was the most serious dental infection I ever had, the whole left side of the roof of my mouth was swollen with an abscess, and the Repertory rubric I used, in case anybody’s wondering, was: Mouth, swelling, gums, gums between cheeks and teeth—nitricum acidum, the only remedy—that made it easy!
 Of course, finding the rubric wasn’t easy.
 I had probably already tried Mercurius, Silica, Hepar sulph., etc., to no avail.

 But our story does not end here, ladies and gentlemen, because a week ago I was brushing my teeth, minding my own business as usual, and said, “Whoa!
 Wait a minute, something’s wrong here!”
 The upper right distal molar was in pain from tooth-brushing, and once again I was faced with the necessity of finding a remedy to nip this impending disaster in the bud!
 But what could it be now?
 I faintly recollected having used Pyrogen for the Upper Right Side the last time I had an infection there, so…Pyrogen it was, and, once again, unbelievably: